 10 Signs of Anxiety in Cats

 Feline anxiety can manifest in various ways.
 While your cat’s behavioral changes will have the most significance, it’s also worth looking at the physical changes.
+If you want to help your cat, take note of these cat anxiety symptoms.

 Changes in Body Language